omermosa/Frogger-SFML/README.md

 # Frogger-SFML
+#### This project was a part of Fundamentals of Computing 2 Course at the American University in Cairo (AUC)

 This is a Frogger Game developed using SFML Graphics Library C++.
 The images of the game were originally designed by the team.
 The soundtracks and fonts were obtained online.
 To run the game: